Stocks rise as Wall Street steadies following omicron slide

 AP Business Writers

-NEW YORK (AP) — Wall Street steadied itself Monday after last week’s stock market slide caused by the newest coronavirus variant, with investors now waiting for more clues about just how much damage it may do to the economy.
+NEW YORK (AP) — Wall Street is steadying itself Monday from last week’s slide caused by the newest coronavirus variant, as investors wait for more clues about just how much damage it may do to the economy.

-The S&P 500 rose 1.3% to recover more than half of its drop from Friday, which was its worst since February.
-Bond yields and crude oil also recovered chunks of what they lost in traders’ knee-jerk reaction to run toward safety and away from risky investments.
+The S&P 500 was 1.6% higher in afternoon trading to recover more than two-thirds of its drop from Friday, which was its worst since February.
+Bond yields and crude oil also clawed back chunks of their losses from Friday, when investors’ impulse was to run toward safety and away from risky investments.

 With vaccines in hand — and with the benefit of a weekend to mull whether Friday’s sharp market moves were overdone — analysts said the world may be in better position to weather this newest potential wave.
 Plus, Friday’s tumble for markets may have been exacerbated by many traders taking the day off following Thanksgiving.

-But while the market steadied itself, uneasiness still hangs over it due to the discovery of the variant now known as omicron.
+But while the market was steadying itself, caution was still hanging over the market due to the discovery of the variant now known as omicron.
 The variant appears to spread more easily, and countries around the world have put up barriers to travel in hopes of stemming it.
 Still to be seen is how effective vaccines currently available are for the variant, and how long it may take to develop new omicron-specific vaccines.

 “There are still more questions than answers regarding the new variant,” said Ryan Detrick, chief market strategist for LPL Financial.
 “At the same time, we’ve been living with COVID-19 for almost 20 months now, and we’ve seen multiple variants.”

 Given the uncertainty, the Dow Jones Industrial Average wavered between a loss of 3 points and a gain of 388 points through the day.
-It ended with a gain of 236.60 points, or 0.7%, at 35,135.94.
+It was most recently up 300 points, or 0.9%, at 35,199, as of 2:35 p.m.
+Eastern time.

 The most powerful lift for stocks came from those that have been able to grow strongly almost regardless of the economy’s strength or pandemic’s pall.
 Gains for five big tech-oriented stocks — Microsoft, Tesla, Apple, Amazon and Nvidia — alone accounted for more than a third of the S&P 500’s rise.
 The gains for tech-oriented stocks also helped to drive the Nasdaq composite up a market-leading 1.9%.

-Moderna jumped 11.8% for the biggest gain in the S&P 500, adding to an even bigger gain from Friday, after it said it’s testing the effectiveness of its vaccine against omicron.
+Moderna jumped 7.4% for the biggest gain in the S&P 500, adding onto an even bigger gain from Friday, after it said it’s testing the effectiveness of its vaccine against omicron.
 Its CEO said in a televised interview on ABC that it could take two to three months for a vaccine developed specifically for the variant to begin manufacturing.

 Travel-related stocks started the day with gains but fell back as more caution filtered into the market and as travel restrictions around the world remained in force.
-They ended mixed after President Joe Biden said he wasn’t considering a widespread U.S. lockdown.
+They were mixed after President Joe Biden said he wasn’t considering a widespread U.S. lockdown.
 He said the variant was a cause for concern and “not a cause for panic.”
-Delta Air Lines and American Airlines closed slightly lower, while cruise line operators Carnival and Norwegian Cruise Line notched gains.

-“Because so much is still unknown about the omicron variant, it could take us a week or more to recover what we lost in a single day,” said Sam Stovall, chief investment strategist at CFRA.
+That also gave some broad reassurance to investors worried that a clampdown on the virus could leave the economy as collateral damage.
+The small stocks in the Russell 2000 index, for example, rose 0.4%, bouncing back from a 0.6% loss earlier in the day.
+It had been up as much as 1.6% early in the morning.

-The yield on the 10-year Treasury rose to 1.51% from 1.49% late Friday, recovering some of its steep slide from 1.64% that day.
+The yield on the 10-year Treasury climbed to 1.53% from 1.49% late Friday, recovering a slice of its steep slide from 1.64% that day.
 It tends to rise and fall with expectations for the economy’s strength and for inflation.

 The VIX, an index that measures how worried investors are about upcoming drops for the S&P 500, also eased significantly.
 But it’s not all the way back to where it was before omicron.